 Faculty work with post-doctoral Research Fellows to develop an individualized training experience based on their specific training goals and previous experiences.
 Training opportunities include a range of activities including participation in ongoing clinical and translational grant-funded research, grant writing, data analysis, manuscript preparation, development and execution of clinical and research protocols.
 Although these research projects are largely behavior analytic, our faculty direct and support the IDDRC’s behavior core leading to collaborations with colleagues in other disciplines including neurology and genetics.
 Fellows are encouraged and provided the opportunity to attend and/or present research data at local and national conferences.
 Fellows also have the opportunity to participate in a range of training experiences including clinical services, supervision, administrative activities, and community advocacy and education that are representative of the mission of the Neurobehavioral Programs.
 Emphasis is placed on developing an individualized training opportunity with participation in the above listed activities being based on the specific training goals and previous experience of the fellow.

-Of note, non-clinical, research positions with the Neurobehavioral Programs are not part of our APPIC-accredited postdoctoral fellowship program.
+Of note, non-clinical, research positions with the Neurobehavioral Programs are available for applicants with a PhD in Applied Behavior Analysis; however these positions are not part of our psychology (APPIC-member) postdoctoral fellowship program.